How to use inline ASM using WinAVR

 )

-For my AVR controlled generator I wrote a stub function (the function contains nothing but assembler code).
-For larger routines it is better to make those stub functions because using macro asm routines may be painful because of code size which is inserted (not called) when macro is called.
-My stub function for AVR DDS generator:
+I wrote a stub function (the function contains nothing but assembler code).
+Larger routines should make those stub functions because using macro asm routines may be painful because of code size inserted (not called) when the macro is called.
+My stub function for the AVR DDS generator:

 void signalOUT(const uint8_t *signal, uint8_t ad2, uint8_t ad1, uint8_t ad0)